SirDancealot/Blue-Prince-Notes/Puzzles/Angel/Angel.md

 7. [[Royal Angel]]
 When interacted with in the correct order in the [[Tomb]] a secret door to the [[Catacombs]], which further lead to the [[Underground]] opened up

+The names of the angels are:
+- Orinda
+- Lydia
+- Rynna
+- Joya
+- Dauja
+- Veia
+- Mila
+- Draxus

 Additionally [[Death]] exists